JK-Liu7/CoPeDiT/README.md

 - Please update `--dataset`, `--missing_num`, dataset paths, output directories, and checkpoint paths in the corresponding scripts before running.
 - Stage II training requires the trained CoPeVAE checkpoint from Stage I.
-- Pretrained model checkpoints will be released soon.

 ## 🌟 Why CoPeDiT
 CoPeDiT is a unified framework for 3D MRI synthesis that handles both missing modality and missing slice settings.
 With **completeness perception**, it enables the model to recognize incomplete observations in a self-guided manner and improve 3D semantic consistency.